 Another way to celebrate the love for coffee is to explore new cafés or coffee shops.
 Don’t just settle in for the big names in the coffee industry.
 Why not enhance the palette and support the local small businesses.
-It is dependant on the individual shop, but many places tend to offer promotions on National Coffee Day, so be sure to ask if you can’t see a banner.
+It is dependent on the individual shop, but many places tend to offer promotions on National Coffee Day, so be sure to ask if you can’t see a banner.

 4. Look for Coffee Chains that Offer Coffee Deals

 Coffee chains also end up giving out coffee deals on National Coffee Day.
-You can find a selection of buy one, get one free offers, free pastries, and other great deals.
+You can find a selection of buy one get one free offers, free pastries, and other great deals.
 Sometimes these promotions might last for an entire weekend or even a week.
 However, it’s still best to go on the day to get the best deals.
 Check out these chains on National Coffee Day: